tutorcruncher/timecruncher/README.md

 * Install the github pages version of jekyll: `sudo gem install github-pages`
 * From inside the repo directory serve the site: `jekyll serve`
 * go edit

+When deploying check travis (link above) for details.